-A degree in English and History at QMUL gives you the chance to reflect on these questions, and to consider how these disciplines relate to and inform one another.
-You will be trained
+This popular joint degree links the social and political history of a period with its literary texts, giving you the chance to reflect on these questions and consider how the two disciplines relate to and inform one another.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|